Blazam-App/docs.blazam.org/docsource/admin/notifications.md

 All users can manage their own notification settings via the `User Button` in the top right of Blazam.

 ## Admin Management
-Super-admins can manage all other users notifications via the `Configure -> Notifications` feature.
+Super-admins can manage all other user notifications via the `Configure -> Notifications` feature.